 The designation is permanent and is to remain with the client regardless of how long they are off assistance.

-- It allows the individual to have an exemption from the Household Income Policy.
+The designation allows the individual to have an exemption from the Household Income Policy, if needed when living in the parental home.

 The Medical Advisory Board's decision for the Long-Term Needs designation is not appealable and must not be taken to the Regional Family Income Security Appeal Board.